roryl/zsx/README.md

 # ZSX.js

-Build a ***Zero-Script UX***
+Build ***Zero JavaScript User Experiences***

 ZSX is a dependency free progressive enhancement library for server-rendered web applications.
-ZSX uses only semantic HTML, CSS, URLs, links, forms, and buttons to improve the user experience without any additional developer javascript.
+ZSX uses only semantic HTML, CSS, URLs, links, forms, and buttons to improve the user experience.

 ```html
 <!-- Swap out the element from the response of a link click into the page -->